turingschool/front-end-curriculum/projects/sorting-suite.md

 After moving all the elements to either side of the pivot our pivot will be in the correct spot.
 Now all the larger elements can be quick sorted and all the smaller elements can be quick sorted.

-Each time you call quick sort it will return an array that will return a sorted array that will need to be recombined with any previous pivots.
+Each time you call quick sort it will return a sorted array that will need to be recombined with any previous pivots.

 Example of one iteration.
 ```